labsyspharm/harvardtissueatlas/_pages/data-access.md

 # Access to HTA Data
 The HTA is committed to ensuring access to spatial profiling data according to emerging FAIR standards (for Findability, Access, Interoperability, and Reproducibility).
 However, few well-recognized public standards and repositories exist, and so access to different types of data remains a work in progress.

-## Individual Projects and Datasets
-Many HTA projects have not yet been gathered together into larger Atlases.
-Access to data from these projects can be found under the “Data” tab, typically organized by the manuscript in which they were first described.
-Ongoing projects are typically associated with additional software resources that are available to project participants only (by invitation).
-These resources involve identity and data management via [Sage Synapse](https://www.synapse.org/), and cloud-deployed instance of the [OME OMERO](https://www.openmicroscopy.org/) database, and access to the HTA deployment of [MCMICRO](https://mcmicro.org/).
-Note that all of these resources are either open source or generally available, making it straightforward for others to similar resources.

 ## HTA Data Types and Standards
 HTA data currently comprises: (i) high-plex whole slide image data collected using [cyclic immunofluorescence (CyCIF)](https://elifesciences.org/articles/31657) and similar methods (ii) spatial feature tables computed from high-plex image data describing marker intensity and morphological features at a single cell level (iii) dissociative mRNA-Seq data (iv) transcriptional profiles obtained using micro-region transcript profiling methods such as [GeoMX](https://pubmed.ncbi.nlm.nih.gov/32394392/) and [Pick-Seq](https://www.biorxiv.org/content/10.1101/2021.03.18.431004v1).
 We will add additional data types in the future.